How stress can actually cause reading difficulty

 In that way, we aim to reverse the spiral of failure into a spiral of success and growing confidence.
 That often starts to kick in from day 1.

-If you are helping a child with other resources, then to avoid stress you need to create a scaffolded environment where the learner is doing tasks that are challenging by doable.
+If you are helping a child with other resources, then to avoid stress you need to create a scaffolded environment where the learner is doing tasks that are challenging but doable.